 I was teaching a social media class last night and I loved it.
 I get excited seeing the spark in a woman’s eyes when she is driven to grow her business.
 I am beyond excited when I am in front of a group of women who have the same goal in mind.

 These powerful women are all using social media for their businesses, and that’s a smart move.
-I am so grateful that we live in a time when we can experience and enjoy wonderful tools to grow professionally and to bring awareness to our business and entrepreneurial efforts.
+I am so grateful that we live in a time when we can experience, enjoy, and take advantage of wonderful tools to grow professionally and to bring awareness to our mompreneur businesses and entrepreneurial efforts.
 We have so many social networks at our disposal, and they either free or require very minimal investment for the return.

 Rule #1 of social media for me is: don’t compare yourself with other people!
 You have more followers than some and less followers than others, so what truly matters is that you are making progress and moving forward.
 Progress is success.